tomzorz/pycharmed/wsl-sample/how.md

 `conda list`

+To export a minimal env that should work cross-platform:

+`conda activate ENVNAME`

+`conda env export --from-history > environment.yml`

+Then remove the last `prefix` line from the generated file.

 ## Pycharm things

 Set up a new python interpreter via File > Settings > Project: YOURPROJECT > Python Interpreter > + Button